rish-16/rish-16.github.io/_pages/about.md

 - ML Research Student at A*STAR looking at protein studies for COVID-19 and Influenza
 - Data Science Intern at Grab, Inc. working on faster facial recognition pipelines for drivers
 - ML Research Student at NUS-Singtel Cybersec R&D Lab looking into e-mail malware detection pipelines

-### Usually
-I'm found jamming on my electric guitar 🎸 or scrolling through memes.
-Oh, and I like collecting tech swag and laptop stickers/decals (200+ and counting!).